Why Is My Salt Lamp Shedding Salt? – Is This a Problem?

 Here are four tips:

 • Store Your Salt Lamp in a Cool, Dry Place Away from Direct Sunlight or Heat Sources.
 This will help prolong its lifespan and keep it from shedding as much.
+See our guide to where to place your salt lamp for the best advice.

 • Be sure to follow the manufacturer’s instructions carefully and use appropriate salt lamp bulbs.
 If your light bulb is too low it may allow moisture to build up on the lamp.
 If the bulb is too hot, it can cause the salt to melt and fall off.